-- 10.1 A Fund may invest in an approved money-market instrument if it is: - (A) issued or guaranteed by any one of the following: - (1) a central authority of an EEA State or, if the EEA State is a federal state, one of the members making up the federation; - (2) a regional or local authority of an EEA State; - (3) the European Central Bank or a central bank of an EEA State; - (4) the European Union or the European Investment Bank;

-- (5) a non-EEA State or, in the case of a federal state, one of the members making up the federation: - (6) a public international body to which one or more EEA States belong; or - (B) issued by a body, any securities of which are dealt in on an eligible market; or - (C) issued or guaranteed by an establishment which is: - (1) subject to prudential supervision in accordance with criteria defined by European Community law; or - (2) subject to and complies with prudential rules considered by the FCA to be at least as stringent as those laid down by European Community law. - 10.2 An establishment shall be considered to satisfy the requirement in paragraph 10.1(C)(2) if it is subject to and complies with prudential rules, and fulfils one or more of the following criteria: - (A) it is located in the European Economic Area; - (B) it is located in an OECD country belonging to the Group of Ten; - (C) it has at least investment grade rating; - (D) on the basis of an in-depth analysis of the issuer, it can be demonstrated that the prudential rules applicable to that issuer are at least as stringent as those laid down by European Community law.
+- 10.1 A Fund may invest in an approved money-market instrument if it is: - (A) Issued or guaranteed by any one of the following: - 1.
+A central authority of an EEA State or, if the EEA State is a federal state, one of the members making up the federation. - 2.
+A regional or local authority of an EEA State. - 3.
+The European Central Bank or a central bank of an EEA State. - 4.
+The European Union or the European Investment Bank. - 5.
+A non-EEA State or, in the case of a federal state, one of the members making up the federation. - 6.
+A public international body to which one or more EEA States belong; or - (A) Issued by a body, any securities of which are dealt in on an eligible market; or - (B) Issued or guaranteed by an establishment which is: - 1.
+Subject to prudential supervision in accordance with criteria defined by European Community law; or - Subject to and complies with prudential rules considered by the FCA to be at least as stringent as those laid down by European Community law. - 10.2 An establishment shall be considered to satisfy the requirement in paragraph 10.1(C)(2) if it is subject to and complies with prudential rules, and fulfils one or more of the following criteria: - (A) It is located in the European Economic Area. - (B) It is located in an OECD country belonging to the Group of Ten. - (C) It has at least investment grade rating. - (D) On the basis of an in-depth analysis of the issuer, it can be demonstrated that the prudential rules applicable to that issuer are at least as stringent as those laid down by European Community law